Participatory upgrading of slums and informal settlements

 - Anni Beukes, Mansueto Institute, Chicago University : "Million Neighbourhoods Initiative"

-- Jeshika Ramchund, FIDIC "Urban sustainablity management in informal communities" 37101.org for information)
+- Jeshika Ramchund, FIDIC "Urban sustainablity management in informal communities" - presentation PDF

 There are many reasons why much of the world’s population lives in vast slums and informal settlements.
 Most have their roots in formal procedures to secure legal titles, build homes and comply with regulations on land use, buildings and services.